Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am PhD candidate at the University of Kentucky working on computer vision and machine learning.
+I am a researcher working on computer vision and machine learning.
 Broadly, my research is about combining information from multiple images for scene understanding and image synthesis.
+I did PhD from University of Kentucky.
+During PhD, I was a member of the [Multimodal Vision Research Lab](http://mvrl.cs.uky.edu/) working with [Dr. Nathan Jacobs](https://jacobsn.github.io/).
+My co-advisor was [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung).

-I am a member of the [Multimodal Vision Research Lab](http://mvrl.cs.uky.edu/) working with [Dr. Nathan Jacobs](https://jacobsn.github.io/).
-My co-advisor is [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung).
+I am currently working at Kitware as a senior research and development engineer.
+This is the link to [my Kitware page](https://www.kitware.com/usman-rafique/).

 My old website from my teaching days is [available here](https://sites.google.com/site/mtsengg/) (no longer maintained).